 - For right-handers: 2K, 3E, 4K, 5E, 6K, 7E, 8K, 11E and 11K

-For sleeping – aim for mid-cabin: When your flight plan centres around sleep rather than work, the location of your seat within the cabin plays a bigger importance than the orientation of your side table.
+For sleeping – aim for mid-cabin: When your flight plan centres around sleep rather than work, the location of your seat within the cabin plays a bigger role than the orientation of your side table.

 That's because you'll want to position yourself away from the typical sources of noise and light, such as the lavatories, baby bassinets and crew galleys.